1. What is dementia?

 - Correct Answer : A decline in mental ability severe enough to interfere with daily life

 - “Many people think Alzheimer’s is the same thing as dementia,” says David Knopman, M.D., a professor of neurology at the Mayo Clinic.
 “It isn’t.
+The terms are often used interchangeably, but they actually have different meanings.
+Dementia is not a specific disease.
+It’s an umbrella term that describes a wide range of symptoms that affect people’s ability to perform everyday activities on their own.
 Dementia is a symptom; Alzheimer’s is a disease.”
 Alzheimer’s, however, is the most common reason for dementia.
 Two other top causes are strokes and Lewy body disease, which is similar to Parkinson’s.

 2. What sort of memory lapse would be cause for concern?